 The Village has approved a zoning district encompassing 330 acres known as the Franjo Triangle and U.S. 1 Island area.
 The mixed-use district includes commercial, office and residential users.
-The County completed in 2014 a water and sewer infrastructure expansion project along the U.S.1 corridor that will assist in attracting developers to the area.
+The County completed in 2014 a water and sewer infrastructure expansion project along the U.S 1 corridor that will assist in attracting developers to the area.
 In 2013 the Village Manager formed a Downtown Redevelopment Task Force (DRTF).
 The DRTF was made of residents, business owners, and developers.
-The DRFT was directed to study the commercial area and make recommendations based upon what was economically feasible.
+The DRTF was directed to study the commercial area and make recommendations based upon what was economically feasible.
 The new land use and zoning ordinances were written based upon a form base code with incentives.
 The Village is one of the first in Florida to write land use and zoning codes based on a form based code and as result won an award from the Florida Planning and Zoning Association for the process.
 As a result of the new codes the Village has received numerous inquiries from developers with four in the planning stages worth about \$500,000,000 in new development.
+The first of the projects, a 271 rental units with retail, is completed and is expected to be occupied late 2019.
 The Village has been approved for a \$7,500,000 grant from the County for Main Street to create a pedestrian and bicycle friendly road scape.
-The Village is in the process of selecting a developer for the project.
-The Village is also considering a public private partnership to build a multimodal center to encourage the use of public transportation.
+The Main Street construction is expected to be completed in early 2020.
+The Village has purchased a parcel of land in the downtown area and adjacent to Palmetto Bay park for a community center and retail complex.
+A committee has been formed to determine the scope and uses for the future community center.
+The Village has issued an RFP to build a parking complex with a hotel, retail and entertainment center on Village land fronting the Main Street.